pickardm/disco/README.md

 # disco
 my first GitHub repo
 Okay...
-This is my first commit to a Git repo.
+This is my first 'new stuff' commit to a Git repo.

+mmmm...

+back to using vi!